Briannagoulbourne/briannagoulbourne.github.io/README.md

 -Serviced patron questions in-person, or electronically regarding library services, resources, and general campus inquiries.

-- Provided efficient and meticulous frontline circulation customer service while maintaining positivity and cooperation in a team-based environment.
+-Provided efficient and meticulous frontline circulation customer service while maintaining positivity and cooperation in a team-based environment.

 -Oversaw and aided with troubleshooting library hardware and software issues including, printers, desktops, and laptops.